 From that point forward, I vowed to celebrate the success of others regardless of where I was, who they were, or how I felt because any honest success is worth acknowledgment.
 It’s the result of hard work.
 And regardless of the current state of my journey, it doesn’t lessen the current state of theirs.

 2. Never Compare Your Beginning To Someone Else’s Middle

 Hanging over my desk is a quote that reads, “It takes ten years to build an overnight success.”
 When I first started out as an entrepreneur, I would often find myself discouraged by looking at the competitive landscape.
 “This person’s website was incredible.
 That person’s video was so clever.
 How did that brand get so many followers on social media?”
 It was all quite overwhelming.

 Starting a business is one of life’s most difficult tests.
 Many people fail because they try to copy others, not realizing that everyone is answering different questions.

 Honor your pace.
 Be where you are, not where you think you should be.
-Comparing ourselves to others not only changes our attitude but our relationship with the people we are comparing ourselves to.
+Comparing ourselves to others not only changes our attitude but also our relationship with the people to whom we are comparing ourselves.

 There is a cost to success.
 It’s often very expensive.
 Our frustrations of wanting what we haven’t earned are immature, invalid, and dangerous to our emotional success as a leader.